Changed + Fed Case Study

 Sticking to the design philosophy for this app, we made location pins, buttons, fields, and cards all rounded and plump.
 There were no sharp edges.

-I am very proud of the end product.
-Teamwork played a very big role in the success of the project.
+It was such an honour to work on a project that would make impact once implemented.
 The clients were happy since we kept them in the loop and they already knew what to expect at the presentation.

 Click here to view Changed + Fed high fidelity interactive prototype.
 To make the experience more interactive and fun, we added a surprise if you help add a new location or review a location.
 Play around to find out.